 Not sure where to start?
 Here are some sample answers to get you thinking:

-Part of being able to adapt to a variety of situations is the ability to be flexible.
-In addition, temporary positions may be long term or short term, day or not, and the pay may vary from job to job, even in the same general profession.
+Emphasize Your Flexibility: Part of being able to adapt to a variety of situations is the ability to be flexible.
+In addition, many work roles may be long-term or short-term, day or not, and the pay may vary from job to job, even in the same general profession.
 Your chances of being hired may go up if you emphasize your ability to work not only with a variety of people and work conditions, but that you can also handle a variety of hours on a flexible schedule.